Rahul12Arora/Javascript_Theory_Notes_RA/README.md

 <h3>Shadowing</h3>

-**Shadowing is when an inner variable overrides an outer variable of the same name inside the inner variable's scope**
+**Shadowing is when an inner variable is prioritized over an outer variable of the same name, when in use inside the inner variable's scope**

 ```
 function test(){